Main content start

 • Complete additional preparation for lab section as needed -- this includes doing the lab yourself, testing equipment, and troubleshooting.

-• Lead one two-hour lab sections each week.
+• Lead two two-hour lab section each week.

 • Grade weekly lab reports and return them at the beginning of the following lab period.
 If a student needs to re-do a lab or report, the student should receive feedback even earlier.